ronalchn/ajax_pagination/README.md

 The other javascript dependencies rely on gems: jquery-rails, and jquery-historyjs.
 So if they are used, AJAX Pagination should play well with other gems using the libraries.

 ## Development
-You are welcome to submit pull requests on GitHub at https://github.com/ronalchn/ajax_pagination, however, please be aware that submitting a pull request is assumed to grant to me non-exclusive, perpetual rights to the use of the software for any use whatsoever.
-This allows me to release the software under a more permissible license in the future if I want.
+You are welcome to submit pull requests on GitHub at https://github.com/ronalchn/ajax_pagination.
+Code merged will be distributed under the MPLv2 license detailed below.

-If you do not submit a pull request, your modifications will not be merged into the codebase.

 ## License
 Copyright © 2012 Ronald Ping Man Chan